Amy Casey Cooks

 a savory pie with zucchini and fresh herbs

-This Zucchini Pie with Fresh Herbs is a delicious savory summer pie.
-Packed with fresh zucchini and herbs along with 2 kinds of cheese and eggs make for a delicious breakfast, lunch or side dish to go along with any entrée.
+This Zucchini Pie recipe is packed with fresh zucchini and herbs, 2 kinds of cheese and eggs.
+Think of it as a close cousin to a quiche, but with more vegetables and less eggs.
+It makes a delicious breakfast, lunch or side dish to go along with any entrée.

 a savory pie with fresh zucchini with cheese